brotatotes/bht-automation/bht gen 3/Matthew/Chapter 25/Matthew 25 44 bht.md

 # Matthew 25:44 Commentary Help Text

 ## BHT:
-The self-righteous plea of ignorance is exposed as those who fail to see Christ in the needy will find their excuses worthless on the day of retribution.
-Their pride towards the poor stems from the belief that they will not be punished for their disregard.
-Christ warns that those despised by society are esteemed by Him as much as His own.
-These nominal Christians profess Christ as Lord, yet their neglect of the needy reveals their true heart.
+The self-righteous plea of ignorance is a deceitful fancy that many entertain, thinking they would do good to Christ had they seen Him.
+However, they fail to recognize Him in the person of His followers and thus continue to despise the poor.
+Their vain excuses will be of no use on the day of retribution, as they will realize, too late, that those they now despise are esteemed by Christ.
+These nominal Christians make a profession of Christ but have never truly seen Him in such circumstances.

 ## Choicest Commentary Quotes:
 ### Henry Alford: